All Episodes

 Yeah, about to have a seizure here, folks, over the absolute idiocy I am reading.

-On the second page of this story by Rick Klein in the Boston Globe, and I, you know, they you you have to know that the Globe publishes this and it dead serious.
+On the second page of this story by Rick Klein in the Boston Globe, and I, you know, you have to know that the Globe publishes this in a dead series.

 They don't realize Saturday Night Live could not write this story.